-The fundamental goal of quantum science and technology is to build a quantum internet where quantum computers serve as nodes, connected by optical fibers as data transmission lines\cite{KimbleNature2008, WehnerSci2018}.
-The leading candidates for quantum computers are solid-state qubits, including those based on superconducting circuits\cite{ClarkNature2008, DevoretScience2013}, nitrogen-vacancy centers\cite{PompiliScience2021}, and semiconductor quantum dots\cite{ArquerScience2021}.
-In addition to quantum computers and optical fibers, two other essential components are required to establish such a quantum internet: microwave-optical (MO) transducers and quantum memories.
+One of the key goals of quantum science and technology is to build a quantum internet where quantum computers serve as nodes, connected by optical fibers as data transmission lines~\cite{KimbleNature2008, WehnerSci2018}.
+Solid-state qubits, including those based on superconducting circuits~\cite{ClarkNature2008, DevoretScience2013}, nitrogen-vacancy centers~\cite{PompiliScience2021}, and semiconductor quantum dots~\cite{ArquerScience2021}, are promising candidates for quantum computers.
+If the nodes use solid-state qubits, establishing such a quantum internet requires two other essential components in addition to quantum computers and optical fibers: microwave-optical (MO) transducers and quantum memories.
 The solid-state quantum computers typically operate within the microwave (MW) frequency range; however, the loss of MW signals during transmission is significant.
-This necessitates the use of MO transducers to convert quantum information carriers, represented by MW photons, into optical photons\cite{LambertReview2019, LaukReview2020, XiangRMP2013,XHan2021}.
-Since optical photons experience less loss in optical fibers, long-distance quantum information transmission can be achieved through optical fibers.
-The establishment of long-distance entanglement between nodes relies on the Bell-state measurement of two optical photons arriving simultaneously at the beam splitter of a middle station\cite{Duan2001, Sangouard2011}.
-Synchronicity is crucial for the successful realization of entanglement in the protocol, and it is generally ensured by directing the photons into a quantum memory and retrieving them at the required time to guarantee simultaneity\cite{LvovskyNP2009}.
+This necessitates the use of MO transducers to convert quantum information carriers, represented by MW photons, into optical photons~\cite{LambertReview2019, LaukReview2020, XiangRMP2013,XHan2021}.
+Since optical photons experience less loss and thermal noise, long-distance quantum information transmission can be achieved through optical fibers.
+The establishment of long-distance entanglement between nodes relies on the Bell-state measurement of two optical photons arriving simultaneously at the beam splitter of a middle station~\cite{Duan2001, Sangouard2011}.
+Synchronicity is crucial for the successful realization of entanglement in the protocol, and it is generally ensured by directing the photons into a quantum memory and retrieving them at the required time to guarantee simultaneity~\cite{LvovskyNP2009}.